What Is CBF? Cannabifuran Cannabinoid Effects, CBF vs CBD

 Safety

 The comparative safety of CBF relative to other cannabinoids remains highly speculative.
-Some factors to consider include the rough structural similarity of CBF to cannabinoids that have been observed to be fit for human consumption along with the inherent safety concerns that emerge when substances are converted or synthesized.
+Consider factors like CBF’s rough structural similarity to cannabinoids deemed fit for human consumption, as well as the inherent safety concerns that arise when substances are converted or synthesized.

 Availability